RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         There is no guarantee.
 RealtyOffer is designed to connect a serious client with a serious agent.
 Clients and agents have a  mutual choice after meeting, if they would like to move forward.
-The objective is for the agent to sign his agreement with the client after the awkward negotiation has been done through our proprietary bidding platform.
+The objective is for the agent to sign their agreement with the client after the awkward negotiation has been done through our proprietary bidding platform.
     - question: Is there a contract that an agent needs to sign with RealtyOffer?
       answer: >-